The Cities Project

 The collaborative team (Northwestern, DePaul, Loyola, the University of Illinois at Chicago, and CPS) conducts research to understand how stressful life experiences affect young people and how they can learn and grow from stress.
 Research results are used to create interventions that support healing while fighting the root causes of stress and trauma among young people.
 The core intervention takes the form of an after school program for middle school students, in which they learn skills and strategies for coping with stressors and build a one-on-one relationship with a mentor, all in a safe, supportive setting.

-At Northwestern, the Cities Project trains a cohort of 30–36 students each year to serve as mentors in three local CPS middle schools on the north side of Chicago.
+At Northwestern, the Cities Project trains a cohort of approximately 30 students each year to serve as mentors in three local CPS middle schools on the north side of Chicago.
 Supported by a leadership team of faculty, staff, and graduate student supervisors, mentors have the opportunity to develop a meaningful one-on-one relationship with a middle school mentee, build facilitation and leadership skills, and make a difference in the lives of young people.

 Check out this video to learn more!